isa-ulisboa/greends-dms-exercises/dms_ex_09_create_tables.md

    **Explanation**

    In the command, after defining the name of the table, you list the names of the columns, inside a parenthesis.
-Please notice that we changes the names of the original columns in the table, for consistency.
+Please notice that we changed the names of the original columns in the table, for consistency.
 This is perfectly fine.
 We defined the column `NutsID` as primary key.
 We also said that the storage engine is INNODB, which is a general-purpose storage engine that balances high reliability and high performance.

 You can check the schema of the resulting table, with the SQL command:
 ```